Skip to main content

 Resources for Canadian Parents

 CRRU's main focus is early childhood education and care policy research.
 However, as a national ECEC organization, we often receive calls and emails from parents with questions about accessing child care and managing their child care arrangements.
-In an effort to assist, we have developed this resource to provide answers to some of the most frequently asked questions regarding ECEC that we receive from Canadian parents.
+In an effort to assist, we have developed a website to provide answers to some of the most frequently asked questions regarding ECEC that we receive from Canadian parents.

 Finding child care